How to Trim a Beard with Scissors: Master the Art of Precision

 A clean neckline prevents a messy appearance.

-• Avoid cutting beard with scissors too high—follow your jawline for a seamless look.
+- Avoid cutting your beard too high with scissors—follow your jawline for a seamless look.

 Step 5: Refine & Even Out